wp-cli/handbook/commands/menu/item/add-post.md

 # wp menu item add-post

-Add a post as a menu item.
+Adds a post as a menu item.

 ### OPTIONS